WarpBuilds/cache/README.md

 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 * `enableCrossArchArchive` - An optional boolean when enabled, allows runners to save or restore caches that can be restored or saved respectively on runners of other architectures.
 Default: `false`

-  > [!NOTE]
-  > GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
+  > **Note:** GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
 In WarpCache, cross-architecture support requires explicitly setting `enableCrossArchArchive: true`.

 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 * `lookup-only` - If true, only checks if cache entry exists and skips download.
 Does not change save cache behavior.
 Default: `false`